Skip to main content

 #

-• Traveling in a group (split the €40)
+• You’re traveling in a group (split the €40 and it’s a bargain)

-• You have lots of luggage
+• You have heavy or lots of luggage

 • Your hotel is off the metro line